Though swallows promenade about the barn

 in the Kingdom of Accounted Feathers.

-If it were not so, I would have told you.
+If it were not so, he would have told us.